ReInHerit/digital-hub/content/exhibitionCollection/demo-item.md

 title: Demo object
 date: 2022-07-11T09:26:10.824Z
 image: https://picsum.photos/seed/picsum/200/300
-desc: This is a demo entry to display the future functionality of the digital-hub.
+desc: "!!!This is a demo entry to display the future functionality of the digital-hub.
 From summer 2022 to autumn 2023 the ReInHerit Digital-Hub is under pilot phase.
 The content of the hub will be subsequently added / enhanced during this project phase.
-Provided resources might get unavailable, changed or adapted during that time.
+Provided resources might get unavailable, changed or adapted during that time."
 target-audience:
   - VISITOR
 topic: Craftmanship